chuckcscccl/rustlr/README.md

 Rustlr can also be invoked from within Rust by calling the [rustlr::generate](https://docs.rs/rustlr/latest/rustlr/fn.generate.html) function.

 <br>

+#### New in Version 0.6.5

+The ability to specify default variants for generated enums in the grammar, e.g. `default Expr Integer(0)`.
+The keyword `default` should no longer name non-terminals.
+A variant such as `Expr_Nothing` is still generated if there are not explicit `default` overrides.

 #### New in Version 0.6.1, 0.6.2